cscorley/dissertation/chapters/5_combo/1_method.md

 effectiveness measures for the same issues, we conduct a Friedman Chi-Square ($\chi^2$) test.
-We then perform Wilcoxon signed-rank tests to determine which inclusions have an affect, i.e., we compare effectiveness measures of all ranks when the text source is included and when it is not.
+We then perform Wilcoxon signed-rank tests to determine which inclusions have an affect, i.e., we compare effectiveness measures of all ranks when the text source is included against excluded.